Mrs Zoe Reeve

 - We may also use this from time to time to keep you up to date with things going on in school.

-- Tapestry can also be used at home to upload images and observations of the things your child gets up to when they are not in school.
+- Seesaw can also be used at home to upload images and observations of the things your child gets up to when they are not in school.
 This helps us to build up a full picture of your child’s progress.